July 18, 1979

 Holding the kids tightly to herself, she twisted in place… but did not leave.
 Voldemort had already had anti-apparation wards in place.

 "That monster!"
 She tried to think.
 To think of anything.
 James always said her mind was her greatest weapon.
+Time to prove him right.

 Below them, they could hear the exchange of spells and objects being destroyed, sometimes shaking the very cottage.